MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_Solution.md

 ![A screenshot showing the Account and Contact tables in the solution.](media/a53817e242fca7371765583d9e565c36.png)

-Congratulations, you have successfully created a new solution using Microsoft power Platform.
+Congratulations.
+You have successfully created a new solution using Microsoft power Platform.
 We will continue to use the solution to add additional components to it.